 Ed is a marine archaeologist with a broad range of terrestrial and marine archaeological experience and training.
-Ed graduated from University College London with a Masters’ degree in 2006, and soon after joined Kent County Council to work in their Heritage Conservation team.
+Ed graduated from University College London in 2006 with a Master’s degree, and soon after joined Kent County Council to work in their Heritage Conservation team.
 During this time Ed gained key experience in a wide variety of areas including heritage data management, terrestrial development management, outreach activities and project management.
 In 2009 the opportunity arose to join English Heritage as a Maritime Archaeologist providing specialist, technical advice and guidance to marine developers and government regulators.
 Through this position Ed worked closely with the marine aggregates sector, as well as a variety of other marine developers and stakeholders.
 These experiences have given Ed unique insight into archaeological and regulatory requirements for marine development and consenting of EIA, as well as particular specialist knowledge in marine archaeology of all periods.
 Ed is therefore well placed to provide a wide variety of specialist heritage services and advice to our clients.

 Away from the office, Ed can be found spending time with his wife and son, hitting the road on his bike, or playing tennis and golf.